Nishadayalan/WDM_EXP6/README.md

 ### Result:

-Thus, To implement Information Retrieval Using Vector Space Model in Python is implemented successfully .
+Thus, To implement Information Retrieval Using Vector Space Model in Python is executed successfully .